gobeyondidentity/customer-docs/docs/integration-guides/intune.md

 The Beyond Identity Authenticator must be configured and pushed via Intune to leverage the integration for mobile devices.
 :::

-## Prerequisite
+## Must dos

 Before integrating Intune with Beyond Identity, you must have the following in place:

 * [Intune subscription](https://learn.microsoft.com/en-us/mem/intune/fundamentals/account-sign-up) with the administrator with full permissions to all Intune resources.
 * Intune account with the **Global administrator** or **Intune Service Administrator** (also known as Intune Administrator) account permissions in Azure AD.
-You’ll use this account to sign in to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com/#home).
+You'll use this account to sign in to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com/#home).
-* Intune [licenses](https://learn.microsoft.com/en-us/mem/intune/fundamentals/licenses) you’ve [assigned to users](https://learn.microsoft.com/en-us/mem/intune/fundamentals/licenses-assign) so they can enroll devices in Intune.
+* Intune [licenses](https://learn.microsoft.com/en-us/mem/intune/fundamentals/licenses) you've [assigned to users](https://learn.microsoft.com/en-us/mem/intune/fundamentals/licenses-assign) so they can enroll devices in Intune.
 * Intune has been set up in your environment.
 If not, see [Deploy Intune](https://learn.microsoft.com/en-us/mem/intune/fundamentals/deployment-guide-intune-setup#deploy-intune) for details.
 * Check that your device is registered to Azure AD and your computer is listed in the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com/#home).

 ## Step 1: Register Beyond Identity as an app in Intune

-You’ll register Beyond Identity in AAD to establish a trust relationship with the Microsoft identity platform.
+You'll register Beyond Identity in AAD to establish a trust relationship with the Microsoft identity platform.

 ### Register an application